Scenario 3

 Exercises: file edits, model creation on top of activity layer

-The SQL compiles, sample rows render, nothing lands in the warehouse yet.
-The "exclude no segment" filter doubles as a data-quality check: if a large share of customers fall out, the thresholds or the date window need a second look before Marketing ever sees the list.
+The SQL compiles, sample rows render, nothing lands in the warehouse.
+The "exclude no segment" filter doubles as a data-quality check.

 Materialize the segment model into my dev schema.
 Skip the verification pass - the preview already confirmed the output.